brikis98/yevgeniy-brikman-homepage/_posts/2016-04-25-introducing-gruntwork-up-and-running-aws-2-weeks.md

 * **Configuration**.
 Terraform, Docker, Packer, Consul.

 Using these packages, we can get your company up and running on AWS with DevOps best and world-class infrastructure practices in about 2 weeks.
-That’s a fraction of the time—and a fraction of the cost—it would take you to do it from scratch.
+That's a fraction of the time—and a fraction of the cost—it would take you to do it from scratch.
 This way, you can focus on your product, and we can take care of the grunt work.

 For more info, and to get in touch, check out [www.gruntwork.io]({{ page.gruntwork_url }}) and follow us on